Relapsing is Part of Recovery

 Use Relapsing as a Learning Experience

-When coming out of an addiction and entering treatment, it takes a long time to untangle the damage done to a client’s life, their relationships and their living situations.
+When coming out of a person with substance use disorderion and entering treatment, it takes a long time to untangle the damage done to a client’s life, their relationships and their living situations.
 All the work done in treatment are building blocks to start a healthy life, and it is important to stick to these values and things learned while in treatment.

 Statistically, most relapses occur within the first 90 days of leaving treatment.
 This can unfortunately bring a lot of emotions of failure to someone who has just worked so hard to fix all their misgivings.
 It can make it hard to be honest about their relapse to their loved ones who have worked to get them to a better place.
 This can further spiral someone back into their addiction.
 It is important to not look at relapse as a complete failure that should be condemned.